presidential-innovation-fellows/pif-website/README.md

 short: | acronym or abbreviated name
 long: | full name

-If you need to add an agency, make sure to add their logo (400x400) to the /images/agencies/ folder using the **short** field name.
+**NOTE:** If you need to add an agency, make sure to add their logo (400x400) to the /images/agencies/ folder using the **short** field name AND update the README file to include the agency in the Appendix list.

 ### APPENDIX